 A view from above East Sands.

-A languid morning with a calm sea greeted me for this seasonal re-visit.
+A languid morning with a calm sea greeted me for this visit.
 The sun reflected on the water, as interviewee Michael and others took their morning dip.
 The beach sits below the cathedral, away from the golf links at West Sands.
-As a result, it has a quiet, pensive ambience, frequented by locals and featuring in many people’s daily routine.
+As a result, it has a quiet, pensive ambiance, frequented by locals and featuring in many people’s daily routine.

 The beach as a frontier and as a link to another world for Michael.